40D4Y5/EmailSorter/README.md

 Then New Virsion = 0.0.2

-extract email list from txt files espacially from combo list and sort them each in txt folder if there is any issues report it please fixed bugs never over write the result file check the correct path extract the emails from any text file sort them to text file fast
+- Sort Email from Email list

+- Write each email in txt file by it is company name For Ex. gmail.txt

+# New Features

+- Fixed bugs

+- Never over write the result file

+- Check the correct path

+- Sort Emails in Secounds

+- Extract emails from text files

 ![EmailSortet](https://i.ibb.co/5MvPk89/Github3.jpg)